peter-kimanzi/Model-Porfolio/README.md

 # Model-Porfolio
 This is a portfolio i made for miss Githunguri 2019-2021

-This website was made usinging tilda scripts + jquery You dont need to download or install anything.
+This website was made usinging tilda scripts + jquery <br>
+You dont need to download or install anything. <br>
 Just CLONE and run in your editor